Hello from the other side of the Zoom cam.

 - For website content managers, make sure you have a CMS that’s quick and easy to navigate.
 You’ll definitely be expected to update your site daily, so make sure everything is streamlined and efficient in the back-end.
 We recommend Craft CMS, it’s full-proof and super easy to use.
 Need to see it to believe it?
 Here’s a demo.

-- Spoiler Alert: Automated bots and silence are unacceptable responses to your customers’ concern.
+- Spoiler Alert: Automated bots and silence are unacceptable responses to your customers’ concerns.
 Make sure all your loyal supporters have online access to you, whether that’s through a contact form, email hotline, or online chat system.
-Putting the extra care into your virtual customer service helps to not only provide comfort, but it preserves your vital relationship with your followers.
+Putting the extra care into your virtual customer service helps to not only provide comfort, but also preserve the vital relationship between you and your followers.

 - If you’re in the hospitality industry, consider the capacity of your online ordering system.
 Is it equipped to handle mass amounts of activity?
 People are looking to support local businesses, so do everything in your power to optimize yourself accordingly.